31v1/cppbasics/README.md

 ## Polar Aerospace Operations Base — Technical Training Module I

-Before joining the main operations team at the Polar Aerospace Operations Base, every trainee — including the now‑renowned polar bear cosmonaut Belyyl Ursov — must complete a foundational programming module.
+Before joining the main operations team at the Polar Aerospace Operations Base, every trainee — including the now‑renowned polar bear cosmonaut Belyy Ursov — must complete a foundational programming module.

 This first stage focuses on the core building blocks of C++ needed to operate and monitor basic systems within the facility.
 The tone is intentionally straightforward and industrial, with a subtle hint of dry humor acknowledging the unusual but highly professional nature of the personnel.